-The Company's marine transportation segment is dependent on its ability to adequately crew its towing vessels.
+KMT is dependent on its ability to adequately crew its towing vessels.
 The Company's vessels are crewed with employees who are licensed or certified by the USCG, including its captains, pilots, engineers and tankermen.
-The success of the Company's marine transportation segment is dependent on the Company's ability to adequately crew its vessels.
+The success of KMT is dependent on the Company's ability to adequately crew its vessels.
 As a result, the Company invests significant resources in training its crews and providing crew members an opportunity to advance from a deckhand to the captain of a Company towboat or tugboat.
 Inland crew members generally work rotations such as 20 days on, 10 days off rotation, or a 30 days on, 15 days off rotation.
 For the coastal fleet, crew members are generally required to work rotations such as 14 days on, 14 days off rotation, a 21 days on, 21 days off rotation or a 30 days on, 30 days off rotation, dependent upon the location.
 The nature of crewmember work schedules and assignments away from home for extended periods require special recruiting and at times it can be difficult to find candidates.
-With ongoing retirements and competitive labor pressure in the marine transportation segment, the Company continues to monitor and implement market competitive pay practices.
+With ongoing retirements and competitive labor pressure in KMT, the Company continues to monitor and implement market competitive pay practices.
 The Company also utilizes an internal development program to train Maritime Academy graduates for vessel leadership positions.

-The Company's marine transportation segment has approximately 3,160 employees, of which approximately 2,485 are vessel crew members.
+KMT has approximately 3,115 employees, of which approximately 2,400 are vessel crew members.
 None of the segment's inland operations are subject to collective bargaining agreements.
-The segment's coastal operations include approximately 500 vessel employees, of whom approximately 330 are subject to collective bargaining agreements in certain geographic areas.
+The segment's coastal operations include approximately 432 vessel employees, of whom approximately 313 are subject to collective bargaining agreements in certain geographic areas.
 Any work stoppages or labor disputes could adversely affect coastal operations in those areas.
-While the COVID-19 Delta and Omicron variants have caused some crewing issues, to date, the Company has been able to manage its operations with only limited vessel delays and disruption of services, including some loss of revenue and incremental costs in the Company's inland and coastal businesses.
-The Company continues to update its protocols relating to management of COVID-19 and provide related employee education as new information and guidance becomes available.
+While the COVID-19 pandemic has caused some crewing issues, to date, the Company has been able to manage its operations with limited vessel delays and disruption of services, including some loss of revenue and incremental costs in the Company's inland and coastal businesses.
+The Company continues to update its protocols relating to management of COVID-19 variants and provide related employee education as new information and guidance becomes available.

-The Company's marine transportation segment is subject to the Jones Act.
-The Company's marine transportation segment competes principally in markets subject to the Jones Act, a federal cabotage law that restricts domestic marine transportation in the United States to vessels built and registered in the United States, and manned, owned and operated by United States citizens.
+KMT is subject to the Jones Act.
+KMT competes principally in markets subject to the Jones Act, a federal cabotage law that restricts domestic marine transportation in the United States to vessels built and registered in the United States, and manned, owned and operated by United States citizens.
 The Company presently meets all of the requirements of the Jones Act for its owned and operated vessels.
 The loss of Jones Act status could have a significant negative effect on the Company.
 The requirements that the Company's vessels be United States built and manned by United States citizens, the crewing requirements and material requirements of the USCG, and the application of United States labor and tax laws increases the cost of United States flagged vessels compared to comparable foreign flagged vessels.
-The Company's business could be adversely affected if the Jones Act or international trade agreements or laws were to be modified or waived as to permit foreign flagged vessels to operate in the United States as these vessels are not subject to the same United States government imposed regulations, laws, and restrictions.
+The Company's business could be adversely affected if the Jones Act or international trade agreements or laws were to be modified or waived as to permit foreign flagged vessels to operate in the United States government imposed regulations, laws, and restrictions.
 Since the events of September 11, 2001, the United States government has taken steps to increase security of United States ports, coastal waters and inland waterways.
 The Company believes that it is unlikely that the current cabotage provisions of the Jones Act would be eliminated or significantly modified in a way that has a material adverse impact on the Company in the foreseeable future.